For beekeepers, there’s money in almonds despite colony losses

 Consequently, while the bees aren’t likely to disappear, the cost of pollination services will rise.
 This means food prices will go up, and you’ll either need to find a new go-to snack, or pony up for almonds.

-This story was first published in the summer 2015 issue of Mountain Outlaw magazine.
+Editor’s note: A version of this article first appeared in the summer 2015 edition of Mountain Outlaw magazine.